How to work with me

 Who I am

-I’m Alex, and I’m from Grenoble, France.
+I’m Alex (they/them, he/him if you struggle), and I’m from Grenoble, France.
 I spent part of my childhood in Québec, then came back to Grenoble at age 9.
 Already at that point, I loved languages, and soon entered a bilingual high school where some classes were taught in English.
 After that, I dabbled in economics, hated it and switched to French, English, Italian and German translation studies (LEA bachelor’s degree), soon specializing in marketing.
 I then studied marketing at the graduate level at emlyon business school.

 My overarching philosophy is based on the Pareto principle: 20% of the effort yields 80% of the result.
-Since the past years have been all about efficiency, I’m sticking to this more than ever: if you want me to give you the final 20%, you’re going to have to convince me that it’s really worth it.
+If you want me to give you the final 20%, you’re going to have to convince me that it’s really worth it!

 Very clear tracking is important to me.
 I use Obsidian for my own stuff, but will do my best to use other tools, like Notion.
 To-do lists and clearly assigned tasks are the only way to get me to do something.
 I will take lots of meeting notes because otherwise I forget everything.
 I try not to use Google Docs much because they get really messy, but it’s often inevitable and that’s fine.
-Anything that can be put on a wiki should be on a wiki.
+Anything that can be put on a wiki should be on a wiki (Notion qualifies as a wiki).

 I get most work done in the morning and favour afternoon meetings, when my brain is a bit too fried to create anything and talking to people is nicer.